waiwera/waiwera/doc/user/output.rst

 This index array can be used to re-order output in global output ordering back into natural ordering, for post-processing.
 It is also used internally by Waiwera to re-order fluid data when a simulation is restarted from the output of a previous run (see :ref:`restarting`).

 Similarly, there is another dataset called **"source_index"** which maps the natural source ordering onto the global source ordering in the output.
 The "natural" source ordering follows the order in which sources are specified in the input.
 If a source specification defines multiple sources using the "cells" array, the natural source ordering follows the specified cell order within that specification.
 If a source specification defines multiple sources using the "zones" value, the natural source ordering follows the natural cell ordering within each zone.

+If a source network (see :ref:`source_networks`) is used in the simulation, there may be additional **"network_group_index"** and **"network_reinject_index"** datasets which map the natural source group and reinjector ordering (following the ordering in the input) to the global group and reinjector ordering in the output.
+(Note that even in a serial simulation, these global orderings may not be the same as the natural orderings, because groups and reinjectors may be internally re-ordered if, for example, a group in the input refers to other groups which are only defined later in the input.)

 If there is :ref:`output_at_faces` (in the "face_fields" HDF5 group) then two more index datasets will be present in the root group: **"face_cell_1"** and **"face_cell_2"**.
 These contain the natural indices of the cells on either side of each face, and can be used to identify the correct face field data for a given face in the simulation mesh.